tenstorrent/riescue/docs/source/user_guides/getting_started.rst

 Simulators and Toolchains
 -------------------------------------

-.. rubric:: Installing and Configurting Simulators
+.. rubric:: Installing and Configuring Simulators

 Riescue invokes the following Instruction Set Simulators.
 Like simulators can be set with a command line switch, environment variable, or added to the ``PATH``.